stephanneumann83/stephanneumann83.github.io/_pages/about.md

 Potential student projects
 ------

-Contact me if you are interested to doing a project, including writing a Bachelor/Master thesis, on following and related topics:
+Contact me if you are interested in doing a project, including writing a Bachelor/Master thesis, on following and related topics:

 - E-voting and other forms of e-participation, incl. cryptography and human factors
 - Privacy, incl. decision support, privacy notices, usable privacy settings, transparency